5 Trades the Rebuilding Cleveland Cavaliers Should Explore

 This is simply a salary dump for Houston, who still owes Anderson nearly $42 million over the next two seasons.

-"According to two people with knowledge of the Rockets' thinking, the team's general manager Daryl Morey is intent on moving Anderson in a trade.
+As Kelly Iko of Rockets Wire wrote: "According to two people with knowledge of the Rockets' thinking, the team's general manager Daryl Morey is intent on moving Anderson in a trade.
 One person said the Rockets could pursue buyout options if no such agreement is met."

 Houston has yet to find a buyer for Anderson and is going to have to attach some heavy assets to move him.